What Is The Major Role Of Forests In North America

 • Biodiversity and Habitat: Forests are home to a vast array of plant and animal species, providing essential habitat for wildlife.
 From iconic creatures like bears, wolves, and eagles to countless insects, fungi, and microorganisms, forests support a rich tapestry of life.
 They provide food, shelter, and breeding grounds for a wide range of species, contributing to the overall health and resilience of ecosystems.

 • Timber and Forest Products: Forests provide a sustainable source of timber, which is used for construction, furniture, paper, and other products.
-Sustainable forest management practices ensure that timber harvesting does not deplete forest resources and that forests continue to provide ecological benefits.
+Sustainable forest management practices check that timber harvesting does not deplete forest resources and that forests continue to provide ecological benefits.
 In addition to timber, forests also yield a variety of other valuable products, including maple syrup, nuts, berries, mushrooms, and medicinal plants.

 • Recreation and Tourism: Forests offer opportunities for outdoor recreation, including hiking, camping, fishing, hunting, and wildlife viewing.
 These activities provide economic benefits to local communities and contribute to the overall well-being of individuals and families.
 Forests also support a thriving tourism industry, attracting visitors from around the world who come to experience the beauty and wonder of nature.